paulieguk/LDW-JUN22/Content/Instructions-002.md

 >[!Alert] If you have your own Azure Accounts you might get prompted to log in with those.
 DO NOT.
 Ensure you only log in with the provided credentials!

- -Launch and enter the Lab, signing in with the credentials provided on the resource tab.
+ - Launch and enter the Lab, signing in with the credentials provided on the resource tab.

 >[!NOTE]Notice you cannot do anything even browsing is limited, when you entered Azure might have displayed a subscription error.
 If you navigate anywhere Azure just trys to get you to sign up for a trial.

  - End the Lab and make sure you close both Windows just leaving the orghinal **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.

-[!KNOWLEDGE]This is the way CSS would be enabled and the User would have full access to the subscription.
+>[!KNOWLEDGE] This is the way CSS would be enabled and the User would have full access to the subscription.
 But the subscription **Career RockIT (Skillable)** is setup as shared and therefore is used for CSR.

 !IMAGE[Azure Subscription Pool](images/image01.jpg)